madmous/madClones/README.md

 Welcome to my mono repo madClones.
 Started as a small monolith project to build a trello clone, it turned out to be the best project I ever started: it is basically my playground and I have lots of fun with it.

-You will not only see a wide variety of front end technolgies and a couple of microservices written in different languages and frameworks, but also an emphasis on software design and architecture.
+You will not only see a wide variety of front end technologies and a couple of microservices written in different languages and frameworks, but also an emphasis on software design and architecture.

-I am a fan of Software Craftmanship, TDD, BDD and CI practices; therefore this project's main goal is to follow all the coding standard and best practices.
+I am a fan of Software Craftsmanship, TDD, BDD and CI practices; therefore this project's main goal is to follow all the coding standard and best practices.

 Do no hesitate to contribute and/or send me feedback on [twitter](https://twitter.com/datmadmous).